frankischilling/cupidex/README.md

 ## License

-This project is licensed under the terms of the MIT License.
+This project is licensed under the GNU General Public License v3.0 terms.